thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_nonlinear_heat_transfer_3D.md

 | fine     | 2                 |     62.8 s        | 58.4 s        |
 | fine     | 5                 |     77.0 s        | 66.3 s        |

+: Performance comparisons {#tbl:NonLinearHeatTransfer3D:Performances}

+We can observe that both methods, relying on the same default Newton solver, yield the same total iteration counts and residual values.
+As regards computing time, the pure `FEniCS` implementation is slightly faster as expected.
+In Table @tbl:NonLinearHeatTransfer3D:Performances, comparison has been made for a coarse (approx 4 200 cells) and a refined (approx 34 000 cells) mesh with quadrature degrees equal either to 2 or 5.

 The difference is slightly larger for large quadrature degrees, however, the difference is moderate when compared to the total computing time for large scale problems.

 # On the use of the correct tangent operator